Azure/Avere/src/terraform/examples/jumpbox/README.md

 8. execute `terraform init` in the directory of `main.tf`.

-9. execute `terraform apply -auto-approve` to build the HPC Cache cluster
+9. execute `terraform apply -auto-approve` to build the jumpbox

 Once installed you will be able to login and use the jumpbox.